Self Employed Mortgage Guide 2018

 As we mentioned earlier, mortgages are mortgages; they’re the same whether you’re employed, freelance or a limited company.
 The only differences relate to the evidence of income that you must provide.

-Lenders will want to see at least one years’ trading history, though most will want to 2 years’ history – and some will want three.
+Lenders will want to see at least one years’ trading history, though most will want to see two years’ history – and some will want three.
 The more evidence of successful trading that you have, the more lenders your mortgage advisor can consider.

 If you operate as a limited company, your income probably consists of a salary and dividends.
 Lenders will need to consider both as your income.
 In some instances, lenders may be able to use your operating or net profit in addition to your salary.